High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: N NMR in the NV state

 Fig. \ref{ODNMR}-b) and c) show a zoom on the four nuclear spin transitions in the \(\ket{\pm 1_e} \) manifolds of the NV$^-$ center.
 The low employed optical power level permits observing all of the four transitions with high sensitivity, without requiring microwave pulses to drive the electron to the $\ket{\pm 1_e}$.
 Notably, the $^{-1} N_{-1}$ and $^{+1}N_{+1}$ transitions are both much lower than the $^{-1} N_{-1}$ transition and almost have the same contrast, although $\ket{+1_N}$ state is better polarized.
 This phenomenon is likely to be caused by the ODNMR read-out protocol.
-At the ESLAC, the flip-flop only involves the $\ket{-1_e}$ and $\ket{0_e}$ states, so only nuclear spins in the $\ket{-1_e}$ are read-out efficiently.
-This effect boosts (resp. lowers) the read-out efficiency of the $^{-1} N_{-1}$ (resp. $^{+1} N_{+1}$) NMR transition \cite{Jarmola_1}.
+At the ESLAC, the flip-flop only involves the $\ket{-1_e}$ and $\ket{0_e}$ states, so only nuclear spins in the $\ket{-1_e}$ are read-out efficiently. {This effect boosts the read-out efficiency on the $^{-1} N_{-1}$ NMR transition and lowers it on the $^{+1} N_{+1}$ transition \cite{Jarmola_1}. }

-Using this spectrum, full information about the $^{14}$N-NV$^-$ hyperfine tensor can be obtained (see Supplementary materials, section VIII).
+Using this spectrum, full information about the $^{14}$N-NV$^-$ hyperfine tensor can be obtained (see Supplementary materials \cite{supp}, section VIII).